LearnedVector/detecting_lane_lines_computer_vision/README.md

 * Make a pipeline that finds lane lines on the road
 * Reflect on your work in a written report

-The video output files can be found in the output folder.
+###### The video output files can be found in the output folder.
----

 ### Reflection

 ###1.
 Lane Finding Pipeline

 1. Gray scale the image to help filter out noise for edge detection
 2. Do canny edge detection to identify all edges
 3. Find Region of Interests for filter out un-wanted edges
 4. Hough Transform to identify x, y values of each line detected
-    5. Average left and right line slopes then extrapolate lane lines
+5. Average left and right line slopes then extrapolate lane lines.
-       a.
 To do this I seperated the right and left lines by identifying the slope of each line (look in draw_lines() method)
 6. Draw in lane lines with thicker weights

 The output of each frame would look something like this